Employee Benefits

 Paid Leave and Holidays

-The county offers a generous paid leave benefit and 11 paid holidays for most full-time employees.
+The county offers a generous paid leave benefit and 12 paid holidays for most full-time employees.
 Part-time employees who regularly work 20 or more hours per week receive prorated paid leave and holiday benefits.
-More information information regarding paid leave and holidays is available in the Employee Handbook.

 Life Insurance